Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical results

 \section{Numerical results}

-This section presents numerical tests and examples that demonstrate the performance of the scattering solvers introduced in the Section~\ref{NA}, with an emphasis on problems containing discontinuous refractivities.
-All numerical results presented in this section were produced by means of a C++ implementation of the algorithms described in Section~\ref{sec:numericalAlgorithm}, together with the Multifrontal solver for the solution of linear system at different steps of the algorithm, on a single core of an Intel i7-4600M processor.
-The relative error (in the near field) reported here are computed according to
+This section presents results of numerical tests and examples that demonstrate the performance of the scattering solvers introduced in the Section~\ref{NA}, with an emphasis on problems containing discontinuous refractivities.
+All numerical results presented in this section were produced by means of a C++ implementation of the algorithms described in Section~\ref{sec:numericalAlgorithm} on a single core of an Intel i7-4600M processor.
+The relative error (in the near field) reported here was computed according to the expression

-In all of the tabulated results, the acronym ``numIt'' denotes the number of GMRES iterations required to achieve the desired accuracy and ``Order" denotes the numerical order of convergence.